Friday, June 28, 2019

 Share some change :)

-We hear a voice calling us from the other side of the road and when we pause we see this old grandfather waving his hand.
-We cross the road and greeted him.
+We hear a voice calling us from the other side of the road, and when we pause, we see this old grandfather waving his hand.
+We crossed the road and greeted him.
 Narmade har!!

 He started searching for something in his pocket.
-We asked him what was he looking for?
-He replied by in return asking us if we had three rupees change.
-We checked our pockets and found a ten rupee note which we gave him.
-He returned us the note and kept checking all his pockets.
-In the meanwhile Swara dropped a fifty rupee note in his upper pocket not sure if it was to tag him or so that he can give that to us.
+We asked him what he was looking for.
+He replied by asking us whether we had three-rupee coins.
+We checked our pockets and found a ten-rupee note, which we gave him.
+He returned the note and kept checking all his pockets.
+In the meantime, Swara dropped a fifty-rupee note into his upper pocket, not sure if it was to tag him or so he could give it to us.

 He kept looking for about five minutes.
-Swara asked him to check his upper pocket that’s when the neighbor said that he can’t listen because of old age.
-Finally he nods saying he can’t find it.
+Swara asked him to check his upper pocket; that’s when the neighbor said he couldn’t listen because of old age.
+Finally, he nods, saying he can’t find it.
 He wanted to give us some money because we were pilgrims.

-We tell him to just bless us and he smiles and shares his blessings.
-In a local dialect he shared that he has also done the pilgrimage.
-When I showed him his picture on my phone he laughed out loudly and waived us goodbye.
+We tell him to just bless us, and he smiles and shares his blessings.
+In a local dialect, he shared that he has also done the pilgrimage.
+When I showed him his picture on my phone,e he laughed out loud and waved us goodbye.

-We remembered our grandfather who would give us not more then five rupees during Diwali.
-Jokingly I told Swara that even if he would have found the fifty rupee note he would have asked for forty eight rupees change:)
+We remembered our grandfather, who would give us not more than five rupees during Diwali.
+Jokingly, I told Swara that even if he had found the fifty rupee note, he would have asked for forty-eight rupees change:)

 Sunday, May 19, 2019